-- Continued failures and breaches of the North-South portions of the wharf will allow wave transmission into the lee of the breakwater, making mooring and docking facilities less viable. - The bed conditions are unknown, including the soil parameters.
+- transmission into the lee of the breakwater, making mooring and docking facilities less viable. - The bed conditions are unknown, including the soil parameters.
 Many of the alternatives and their cost estimates will be impacted by the soil conditions.
 For example, if bedrock is encountered at a shallow depth, the sheet pile option will be more costly as rock toe-pins will be needed.
 The Mar-Land report recommends geotechnical investigations with the next phase of design study.
 Baird confirms this need.